-- Use the Programme electronic system and e-mail for communicating with the Programme structures or your project partners; - Information on the greening efforts made at the meeting/event is provided electronically prior to, and after the meeting; - Materials produced for the events (such as banners, posters, signs, etc.) are designed and written in a generic way to allow them to be reused for other events; - A dedicated area is provided for participants to return material that can be re-used (such as badges); - Switch to cloud computing; - Consider online meetings instead of face-to-face meetings where possible; - Modernize your equipment updating and upgrading your equipment can make a significant difference in how eco-friendly you are; - Include environmental criteria in procurement procedures. - Operate fuel efficient vehicles (electric or hybrid cars); - Give preference to environmentally-friendly mobility options (in particular for short travel distances); - Use eco-friendly means of transport or go on foot; - If possible, all waste produced at the venue of an event is sorted for recycling and sufficient, well-marked bins are provided in both participants and staff areas; - Consider resource efficiency and the use of renewable energy at all levels; - Consider near-Zero Energy Building - Make use of regional supply chains (reducing supply chain length and CO2 emissions).
+- Go paperless or if you really have to use paper, make it recycled one; - Publications should be printed for external communication purposes (if needed only).
+For electronic publications, a "printer-friendly" version (less colours, more compact text, less pages) should be made available; - Use the Programme electronic system and e-mail for communicating with the Programme structures or your project partners; - Information on the greening efforts made at the meeting/event is provided electronically prior to, and after the meeting; - Materials produced for the events (such as banners, posters, signs, etc.) are designed and written in a generic way to allow them to be reused for other events; - A dedicated area is provided for participants to return material that can be re-used (such as badges); - Switch to cloud computing; - Consider online meetings instead of face-to-face meetings where possible; - Modernize your equipment updating and upgrading your equipment can make a significant difference in how eco-friendly you are; - Include environmental criteria in procurement procedures. - Operate fuel efficient vehicles (electric or hybrid cars); - Give preference to environmentally-friendly mobility options (in particular for short travel distances); - Use eco-friendly means of transport or go on foot; - If possible, all waste produced at the venue of an event is sorted for recycling and sufficient, well-marked bins are provided in both participants and staff areas; - Consider resource efficiency and the use of renewable energy at all levels;